LukasWoodtli/WebPage/pelican/content/free_rtos.md

     - breaching the deadline: absolute failure of the system
     - i.e. security related code in cars
 - Applications typically combine both types of real-time rocessing

+# Blocking a Task

+- A task can be blocked if it currently has nothing to do
+- `vTaskDelay()` is usually called for a task to enter the blocked state
+- `vTaskDelayUntil()` should be used when a *fixed* execution period is required (e.g. DSP)